 Suprapubic catheterization is the insertion of a catheter into the bladder via the anterior abdominal wall.
-A suprapubic catheter is also an indwelling catheter, but is inserted through an incision made above the pubic bone and below the umbilicus.
-The insertion of this type of catheterization is done by a urologists.
-A suprapubic catheter is used as a long term solution to bladder emptying.
+The catheter is inserted through an incision made above the pubic bone and below the umbilicus.
+The insertion of this type of catheterization is done by a urologic specialist.
 Long term catheterization can be associated with many serious problems including urinary tract infections, urethritis, bladder spasms with pain and urinary leakage, and other bladder complications.

 An indwelling urinary catheter, generally referred to as a “Foley” catheter, is a closed sterile system with a catheter and retention balloon that is inserted either through the urethra or suprapubically to allow for bladder drainage.
-External collecting devices (e.g. drainage tubing and bag) are connected to the catheter for urine collection Indwelling urinary catheters are recommended only for short-term use, defined as less than 30 days (EAUN recommends no longer than 14 days).
+External collecting devices (e.g. drainage tubing and bag) are connected to the catheter for urine collection Indwelling urinary catheters are recommended only for short-term use, defined as less than 30 days (EAUN recommends no longer than 14 days.

 Short-term uses include management of acute urinary retention, postoperative bladder decompression following GU surgery or pelvic trauma, and monitoring urinary output in acutely ill patients.
 Long-term use, defined as greater than 30 days, is discouraged because it provides access for bacteria from a contaminated environment into a vulnerable body organ and system.
 As a result, catheter-associated urinary tract infection (CAUTI) is the most common type of infection acquired in hospitals and nursing homes.
 At least 15% to 25% of patients may have an indwelling catheter inserted sometime during their hospital stay, with most only used for the short-term (defined as < 30 days).
 Prevalence is greater in high acuity patient units, with critical care and intensive care units having the highest prevalence.
 CAUTIs are associated with multiple complications and side effects, can lead to increased length of stays, mortality rates, and ultimately higher hospital costs.

 Closed drainage system